 Many nowadays homesteaders and farmers face the death of an animal for the first time while butchering their own.
-The book Farm City, that I just finished listening to, explains it in most colorful words.
-Like Novella Carpenter many homesteaders and farmers who want to connect to their food, start with little to no knowledge of what it actually takes.
+The book Farm City, which I just finished listening to, describes it in the most colorful words.
+Like Novella Carpenter, many homesteaders and farmers who want to connect to their food, start with little to no knowledge of what it takes.

 Rethinking homesteading food choices

 If a homesteader decides to raise animals because he or she eats meat, that in itself is a noble task.
 After all, that’s what homesteading is about, to care for own needs and in this case food.